 Could the same be true for corals?
 Corals build reefs by calcification, depositing calcium carbonate in their skeletons.
 This process is energetically costly and the energy cost increases at lower pH.
 However, the energy is supplied by symbiotic zooxanthellae in the corals, which photosynthesise.
 Thus the limiting factor on coral growth may be biological rather than chemical.
 Muscatine et al. conclude that 'symbiotic algae may control calcification by... modification of physico-chemical parameters within the coral polyps'.
 This could explain why the growth rate of coral reefs shows no signs of declining as predicted.
 As Kleypas et al. argue with respect to benthic corals, '[t]he drawdown of total dissolved inorganic carbon due to photosynthesis and calcification of reef communities can exceed the drawdown of total alkalinity due to calcification of corals and calcifying algae, leading to a net increase in aragonite saturation state'.
-The coral polypid saturation state'.
+The corals are calcifying algae, leading to a net increase in aragonite saturation state'.

 The general finding that calcifier organisms do not deposit less calcium when carbon dioxide concentrations increase is borne out by an experimental study by Findlay et al. using three molluscs, one barnacle and a brittle star.
 They write that 'contrary to popular predictions, the deposition of calcium carbonate can be maintained or even increased in acidified seawater.'
-Similarly, a 'field growth experiment revealed seven times higher growth and calcification rates of [blue mussel Mytilus edulis] at a high carbon dioxide inner fjord field station... in comparison to a low pCO2 outer fjord station...
-'104
+Similarly, a 'field growth experiment revealed seven times higher growth and calcification rates of [blue mussel Mytilus edulis] at a high carbon dioxide inner fjord field station ... in comparison to a low pCO2 outer fjord station...'
+104

 Recent laboratory experiments to investigate the variation in the coral calcification rate of the scleractinian coral Siderastrea siderea - an abundant reef-builder in the Caribbean Sea - with warming and changes in pH found that under a more-orless constant temperature of 28°C, calcification rates increased as atmospheric carbon dioxide was increased from near-pre-industrial levels of 324 ppm to 447 ppm, remained relatively unchanged at the predicted end-of-century value of 604 ppm and then returned to near-pre-industrial rates at 2500 ppm.
-105 It also found that while holding the carbon dioxide level at 488 ppm, calcification rates increased as the temperature increased from 25°C to 28°C, but it declined by 80% when temperature was increased to 32°C. These results suggest that rapid ocean warming will pose a threat to S. siderea in the longer term but that ocean acidification will be little or no threat for several centuries.
+It also found that while holding the carbon dioxide level at 488 ppm, calcification rates increased as the temperature increased from 25°C to 28°C, but it declined by 80% when temperature was increased to 32°C. These results suggest that rapid ocean warming will pose a threat to S. siderea in the longer term but that ocean acidification will be little or no threat for several centuries.
 Moreover, the experimentally determined calcification rates might have been adversely affected by the disruption to the coral due to the need to cut, transplant and prepare it for analysis.
 No less important is the fact that the changes in pH and temperature were imposed over a period of just a few months.
 In the real world such changes would occur over a century or more, which means some adaptation cannot be precluded, for example via symbiont shuffling.

-106 impacts of ocean acidification.
+By far the largest peer-reviewed meta-analysis of the effect of ocean acidification upon marine life came to a strikingly unfashionable conclusion.
+Hendriks et al. studied the results of 372 experiments involving raised carbon dioxide levels on 44 species and found 'limited experimental support' for the theoretical predictions of negative impacts of ocean acidification.
 Marine organisms, they conclude, are 'more resistant to ocean acidification than suggested by pessimistic predictions...', and thus this phenomenon 'may not be the widespread problem conjured into the 21st century'.
 107

-By far the largest peer-reviewed meta-analysis of the effect of ocean acidification upon marine life came to a strikingly unfashionable conclusion.
-Hendriks et al. studied the results of 372 experiments involving raised carbon dioxide levels on 44 species and found 'limited experimental support' for the theoretical predictions of negative